The Whistle Song (DJ Aligator Project song)

+Background

+DJ Aligator was inspired to create "The Whistle Song" following a club night where some guests had brought along a referee whistle, which they repeatedly blew along to the music he was playing.

 Chart performance

 "The Whistle Song" debuted at number two on the Danish Singles Chart in March 2000 and rose to number one the following week.
 It stayed atop the chart for nine weeks and received a triple-platinum sales certification from IFPI Danmark, denoting shipments of 33,000 units.
 The song was Denmark's second-most-successful single of 2000.
-On the 16th chart week of 2000, the song appeared on the Norwegian VG-lista chart at number 13, eventually rising up to number one on chart week 22.
-In Sweden, it debuted at number 36 on the Sverigetopplistan chart but fell off two weeks later; however, it immediately re-entered the top 40 and jumped to number 12 on 25 May 2000, then ascended to its peak of number 10 on 29 June.
-It was Sweden's 67th-most-successful single of 2000 and was certified Gold by the Swedish Recording Industry Association for shipping over 15,000 copies.
+On the 16th chart week of 2000, the song appeared on the Norwegian VG-lista chart at number 13, eventually rising to number one on chart week 22.
+In Sweden, it debuted at number 36 on the Sverigetopplistan chart but fell off the listing two weeks later.
+It then immediately re-entered the top 40 and jumped to number 12 on 25 May 2000, then ascended to its peak of number 10 on 29 June.
+It was Sweden's 67th-most-successful single of 2000 and was certified gold by the Swedish Recording Industry Association for shipping over 15,000 copies.
 In mainland Europe, it also charted in the Netherlands in September and October 2000, attaining a peak of number 54.

 The song was an instant success in Ireland, reaching number five on the Irish Singles Chart in May 2000 and ending the year as the country's 46th-most-successful single.
 However, in the United Kingdom, the track stalled at number 57 on the UK Singles Chart in October.
 In 2002, following the creation of remixes and exposure in television advertisements, "The Whistle Song" was re-released with the subtitle "Blow My Whistle Bitch", this time reaching number five on the UK chart and peaking atop the Scottish Singles Chart.
 During this chart run, it achieved its peak of number 38 on the Eurochart Hot 100.
-The song barely made the top 100 in Australia, reaching number 100 in September 2000.
+The song also charted in Australia, reaching number 100 in September 2000.